SergiusTheBest/plog/README.md

 ```cpp
 LOGD << /* the following statements will be executed only when the logger severity is debug or higher */ ...
 ```
+##Automatic 'this' pointer capture
+'this' pointer is captured automatically to log data and can be printed by [CsvFormatter](#csvformatter).
+Unfortunately this feature is supported only on msvc 2010 and higher.

 ##Headers to include
 The core plog functionality is provided by inclusion of `plog/Log.h` file.
 Extra components require inclusion of corresponding extra headers after `plog/Log.h`.